ouspg/CompSec/Lab1_Fuzzing/README.md

 **Take a screenshot of the AddressSanitizer results after running your program with the testcases.
 Show at least 3 ASan outputs.**

 ---

+## Task 4

-## **Task 4**: Contribute to a existing open-source project.
+### Contribute to a existing open-source project.
 Set up a fuzzer and report whole process and possible findings.

 Contribute to an existing open-source software (OSS) project by setting up a fuzzing environment and documenting the total process and results.
 You can choose the target software by yourself and use one of the 2 fuzzers introduced during the lab exercise, or pick some other that you think serves the purpose better. **You should do all the testing inside a virtual machine in case there are potentially malicious files being handled.**